Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/13_chapter-10.md

 This is a shorter form of the example before.

-1.Timer will go off (as long as you are still on the same map) in 5 seconds.
+1. Timer will go off (as long as you are still on the same map) in 5 seconds.

-2.There are 5000 milliseconds in 5 seconds.
+2. There are 5000 milliseconds in 5 seconds.

-3.Timer will not go off if you go to another map before 5 seconds are reached.
+3. Timer will not go off if you go to another map before 5 seconds are reached.

-4.If the game is paused with "d", then the timer is paused as well.
+4. If the game is paused with "d", then the timer is paused as well.

 ```lua